-- 1. Many microlights are owner operated with typically low utilisation, and as a result reach calendar life limits well before TIS limits.
-There are many old, low time engines in service. - 2.
-There are also many alternative installations (typically auto and utility engine conversions) with no recommended maintenance schedules.
+- Many microlights are owner operated with typically low utilisation, and as a result reach calendar life limits well before TIS limits.
+There are many old, low time engines in service. - There are also many alternative installations (typically auto and utility engine conversions) with no recommended maintenance schedules.

-This document aims to address both these issues by proposing a simple, generic maintenance program framework to be followed by the aircraft owner and Inspection Authority, covering all types and allowing extended operation beyond any manufacturer's TIS or calendar limits provided-
+This document addresses both these issues by introlducing a simple, generic maintenance program framework to be followed by the aircraft owner and Inspection Authority, covering all types and allowing extended operation beyond any manufacturer's TIS or calendar limits provided-

-- the engine is maintained to a specified maintenance schedule and - can be shown to be operating to established baseline parameters - = 'on-condition'.
+- the engine is maintained to a specified maintenance schedule; and - can be shown to be operating to established baseline parameters; = 'on-condition'.